-Agencies can use system messages to send a message to everyone who has a citizen account.
-For example, to provide information and help line numbers to clients for a natural disaster, such as a flood.
+For example, agencies can use system messages to provide information and help line numbers to clients for a natural disaster, such as a flood.
 You can configure system messages in the Administration application by using the New System Message page.

-The Title and Message fields define the title of the message and the message body that is displayed to a client in the My Messages pane.
-You can assign a priority to the message by using the Priority field, which means that it displays at the top of the messages listing.
+The Title and Message fields define the title of the message and the message body that is displayed to a client in the citizen application.